arrova2023/Suggestions/README.md

 Taking into account the structure of the database named "cities_canada-usa.tsv," the first stage of feature extraction involves two techniques:

 1. Cosine:
-In this stage, the Cosine Similarity technique is used to analyze, search, and retrieve information.
-The user-entered location name (q) is compared with the names of all locations in the database (cities_canada-usa.tsv).
-If one or more locations with related names (similar or identical) are found, they are retrieved.
-Alongside, their respective latitude and longitude (lat and lon) are also recovered.
+In this first stage, a Machine Learning technique widely used in the Natural Language Processing area is used, mainly for the analysis, search and retrieval of information, which is known as "Cosine Similarity", with this measure of similarity the location name entered by the user (variable "q") and is made up of the names of all the locations in the database (cities_canada-usa.tsv) and if 1 or more locations are found with related names (similar or identical ) ) are retrieved, otherwise nothing is retrieved.
+At the same time, their respective variables "lat" and "lon" are also recovered, which are transformed by a function in the next stage.

 Learn more about Cosine Similarity: https://es.wikipedia.org/wiki/Similitud_coseno#:~:text=El%20Coseno%20Suave%E2%80%8B%20es,similitud%20entre%20pares%20de%20caracter%C3%ADsticas